LGBTQ rights in Syria: Culture

 In 1971, Syrian poet Nizar Qabbani wrote "The Evil Poem", in which he described a sexual relationship between two women.

 Before 2011, a gay tour was organized by a man named Bertho.
 It was the first and the only gay tour in the Middle East, with main destinations including Damascus and Aleppo.
 "And it was the best destination ever", he says.
 "We’d go on tours of the hammams in Aleppo, and in Damascus it was a paradise for gay people.
 We never had any problems, never ever".
 The tour passed through Lebanon, Syria, and Jordan.
 Since the beginning of the civil war, the tour stopped its activities in Syria.

 Furthermore, areas of Damascus that were previously underground LGBTQ hubs, and were practically the only places in Syria where an underground LGBTQ scene could even exist, have been eradicated since the start of the civil war and most cultural pursuits have stopped.

 LGBTQ movies and series

 On 19 October 2017, Mr. Gay Syria was released.
-Written and directed by Ayse Toprak, the movie follows two gay Syrian refugees who are trying to rebuild their lives.
+Written and directed by Ayşe Toprak, the movie follows two gay Syrian refugees who are trying to rebuild their lives.

 A Lesbian Tale, a short movie, was filmed in Syria.
 It was published by Maxim Diab on 16 January 2014.